-- (7) Recording of final plans. - (a) Upon approval of the final plan, the subdivider or developer shall prepare two Mylar reproductions of the original final record plan, including all plan sheets, and five paper prints, all executed and notarized by the applicant bearing appropriate engineering and surveying seals, which shall be submitted to the Township not later than 30 days after approval.
-These plans, upon satisfaction of all conditions attached to the approval, will be signed by the Board of Supervisors.
-A copy of the signed final plan shall be recorded in the office of the Bucks County Recorder of Deeds within 90 days after approval of the final plan or the approval of the Board of Supervisors shall be null and void.
-The final plan must be recorded before proceeding with the sale of lots or construction of buildings. - (b) Recording the final plan shall be an irrevocable offer to dedicate all streets and other public ways to public use, and to dedicate or reserve all park reservations and other public areas to public use unless reserved by the subdivider as hereinafter provided.
+- (7) Recording of final plans. - (a) Upon approval of the final plan, the subdivider or developer shall prepare one Mylar reproduction of the original record plan(s), two paper prints of the record plan(s), and three paper prints, including all plan sheets, all executed by the applicant bearing appropriate engineering and surveying seals, which shall be submitted to the Township not later than 30 days after approval.
+These plans, upon satisfaction of all conditions attached to approval, will be signed by the Board of Supervisors.
+A copy of the executed record plan shall be recorded by the Township in the office of the Bucks County Recorder of Deed within 90 days after approval of the final plan or the date of the approval of the Board of Supervisors noted on the plan; or the approval of the Board of Supervisors shall be null and void.
+The final plan must be recorded before proceeding with the sale of lots or construction of buildings.
+[Amended 12-10-2018 by Ord.
+No. 2018-004] - (b) Recording the final plan shall be an irrevocable offer to dedicate all streets and other public ways to public use, and to dedicate or reserve all park reservations and other public areas to public use unless reserved by the subdivider as hereinafter provided.
 The approval of the final plan shall not impose any duty upon the Board of Supervisors of Hilltown Township concerning maintenance of the improvements offered for dedication nor shall such approval be construed as an acceptance of such dedication. - (c) The subdivider shall place a notation on the final plan if there is no offer of dedication to the public of streets and certain designated public areas, in which event the title to such areas shall remain with the owner, and the Township shall assume no responsibility for improvement or maintenance thereof; which fact shall be noted on the plan.

 § 140-12.
-Park and Recreation Board review.
+(Reserved)9